 - How is each Smart Tag defined and used?

-- Are all Smart Tag descriptions up to date and detailed in Virtuous Settings?
+- Are all Smart Tag descriptions up to date and detailed in Virtuous CRM+ Settings?

 - Does your organization use Custom Contact Types?